 The Sugarcane Leafhopper

-Host: This insect is a serious pest of sugarcane in northern
+Host: This insect is a serious pest of sugarcane in northern India where it also ccasionally feeds on maize, millets, rice, barley, oats, sorghum, bajra and wild grasses.

 Damage: The pest is found gregariously on the under surface of the leaves where they suck up plant sap that causes yellowing and eventually drying of leaves.
 Under low infestation yellow patches appear on the leaves.
 Photosynthesis is reduced resulting in the reduction of sucrose content of the juice by up to 30%.
 Hoppers secrete a sweet substance called honey dew that coats the leaves and attracts a blackish fungus, which reduces photosynthesis resulting in yield loss.